Rahimtulla M. Sayani

 Rahimtulla Mahomed Sayani (5 April 1847 – 6 June 1902), was an Indian politician who served as the President of the Indian National Congress for a term in 1896, succeeding Surendranath Banerjea.

-Rahimtullah M Sayani, born in 1847, belonged to a Khoja Muslim Community, who were the disciples of the Aga Khan.
+Rahimtullah M Sayani, born in 1847, belonged to the Khoja Muslim community, who were the disciples of the Aga Khan.
 Rahimtullah M Sayani was western educated, a Lawyer by profession who achieved public eminence and professional excellence, he was elected as a member of the Bombay Municipal Corporation and was the Sheriff of Bombay in 1885, also elected as President of the Corporation in 1888.
 He was elected twice to the Bombay Legislative Council and was also elected to the Imperial Legislative Council (1896–1898).